-In a "No-Action" letter dated May 5, 2006, the CFTC staff granted Deutsche Bank's request that that the CFTC refrain from taking enforcement action against the bank for violating the speculative position limits on wheat and corn futures, provided the bank held no more than 11,000 wheat contracts and 17,500 corn contracts in any one month.
+In a "No-Action" letter dated May 5, 2006, the CFTC staff granted Deutsche Bank's request that the CFTC refrain from taking enforcement action against the bank for violating the speculative position limits on wheat and corn futures, provided the bank held no more than 11,000 wheat contracts and 17,500 corn contracts in any one month.
 In explaining why it granted the bank's request, the CFTC noted five factors: "The futures trading activity passively tracks a widely recognized commodity index"; the trading was leveraged; the fund itself did not have price exposure (the price exposure was passed onto the shareholders); the index and the fund were transparent; and the positions would not be carried into the spot month.

 Several months later, the CFTC granted similar relief to "X." It described X's investment strategy, designated by the letter "P," to be "a long-only, fully collateralized trading strategy."
 Despite requiring Deutsche Bank to provide an index and investor fund that was "highly transparent," the CFTC staff allowed X to operate without similar transparency, noting only X's assertion that "X's clients are provided with at least the level of disclosure and transparency described in your letter."
-Despite the lack of transparency to other market participants, the CFTC staff allowed X to exceed the speculative position limits by an even greater amount than for Deutsche Bank's transparent strategy.
+Despite the lack of transparency to other market participants, the

-&lt;sup>198 Letter from Richard A. Shilts, Director, Division of Market Oversight, to Mr. Michael Sackheim, Esq., Sidley Austin LLP, May 5, 2006 (CFTC letter No. 06-09), No-Action, Division of Market Oversight.
-Letter from Richard A. Shilts, Director, Division of Market Oversight, to [redacted], September 6, 2006 (CFTC letter No. 06-19), No-Action, Division of Market Oversight.
+&lt;sup>198 See Exhibit 6, Letter from Richard A. Shilts, Director, Division of Market Oversight, to Mr. Michael Sackheim, Esq., Sidley Austin LLP, May 5, 2006 (CFTC letter No. 06-09), No-Action, Division of Market Oversight.
+See Exhibit 7, Letter from Richard A. Shilts, Director, Division of Market Oversight, to [redacted], September 6, 2006 (CFTC letter No. 06-19), No-Action, Division of Market Oversight.
 The CFTC did not state why it granted confidentiality to "X."